amrindersingh1987/post-app-angular-cli/README.md

 5) Start the application by running "ng serve --proxy-config proxy.config.json" from the command line in the project root folder.

-6) Browse to "http://localhost:4200" to test your application.
+6) Browse to "http://localhost:4200" to test your application. or if you want to run on different port please follow : ng serve --port 9000 --proxy-config proxy.config.json

-Note: For Rest Api Request forwarding for backend api done in "proxy.config.json" and its available in root folder
+Note: For Api, Request forwarding for backend api done in "proxy.config.json" and its available in root folder